Zumh/concurrent_rust/week1_concurrent_review/README.md

 * Difficult concurrency allows for more parallelism by carefully managing non-determinism.
 This requires a deep understanding of the theory and can be challenging to debug, but it can also lead to better performance.
 * The key to writing correct and scalable concurrent code is to tame the right amount of non-determinism.

-In addition to the above, the instructor also recommends the following advice:
+In addition to the above:
 * Always start with easy concurrency (lock-based) and only move to difficult concurrency if it is a bottleneck.
 * Don't prematurely optimize your code.
 * Understand the theory of difficult concurrency, as this will make it easier to apply in practice.